KhalilOuali/FreeRTOS-STM32-VSCode-Wokwi/README.md

 ## Prerequisites

 - [Arm GNU Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) for compilation
+  - If you have [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) or [STM32CubeCLT](https://www.st.com/en/development-tools/stm32cubeclt.html) installed, you may be able to use the toolchain that comes with them.
+  - Make sure the `arm-none-eabi` executables are in your `PATH`.
+  - Make sure to update the [C/C++ extension configuration](.vscode/c_cpp_properties.json).
 - [GNU Make](https://www.gnu.org/software/make/) ([Make for Windows](https://gnuwin32.sourceforge.net/packages/make.htm)) for building
 - [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) for configuration / code generation